 Alliance anticipates that any future abandonment plan will typically involve removal of aboveground facilities and abandonment in place of buried piping in an environmentally responsible and safe manner.
 This approach is less intrusive to our stakeholders than other options such as removal.
 While few issues are expected to arise from pipeline abandonment, the funds will allow for the resolution of such issues.

-Click below for further information, including a fact sheet with further information about abandonment as well as a copy of the financial statement that Alliance filed with the NEB in the Spring of 2016 for its abandonment trust.
+Click below for further information, including a fact sheet with further information about abandonment as well as a copy of the most recent annual financial statement that Alliance filed with the NEB for its abandonment trust.

 Because abandonment is so far in the future, collection of related funds has to be based on highly preliminary assumptions regarding abandonment methods and associated costs.
-In that regard, Alliance has also provided a copy below of its recent updated cost estimate submission to the NEB.
+In that regard, Alliance has also provided a copy below of its current abandonment cost estimate.